HQarroum/sys-get/README.md

 ## Features

  - Portable monitoring of system components (CPU, Memory, Processes, Network, Storage, OS).
- - CPU temperature monitoring (see below for details).
+ - CPU temperature monitoring (see [below for details](#notes)).
- - Terminal based live dashboard of system metrics.
+ - A real-time dashboard of system metrics in the terminal.
  - All features work locally or remotely by exposing system metrics through `ipc` or `mqtt` using [`expressify`](https://github.com/HQarroum/expressify).
  - Enables local and remote shell access.

 ## Usage

-In this section, we are going to review all the commands and use-cases associated with `sys-get` command-line tool through working examples.
+In this section, we are going to review all the sub-commands and use-cases associated with the `sys-get` command-line tool through different examples.

 ### Retrieving system informations

-Once `sys-get` is installed, you can simply run `sys-get` without any arguments, which will dump all the system metrics currently available on the host machine.
+Once `sys-get` is installed on your system, you can simply run `sys-get` without any arguments, which will dump all the system metrics currently available on the host machine.

 It is also possible to filter the system metrics by topic when running `sys-get`.
 The available system metrics are the following :